Live Music: Tribute Bands

 "Prince doesn't play out much anymore, so people can hear his hits with us," Valdez says.
 "It keeps his material in the public eye and we're certainly playing it well.
 I'm fairly certain, at some point, he'll come to see us."

-In North America and abroad, there are dozens of tributes to Kiss, Pink Floyd and the Rolling Stones.
+In North America and abroad, there are dozens of tributes to Kiss, Pink Floyd, the Rolling Stones and ZZ Top.
 One Internet list counts 42 bows to the Grateful Dead.
 There's an all-girl Beatles tribute called the Beatlettes and an all-girl nod to the Backstreet Boys called the Backdoor Boys.
 There are tributes to Ricky Martin (Ricky Loca), Britney Spears (Britney . . .
 One More Time) and Christina Aguilera (Christina a la Diva).
 A Bee Gees tribute, called the Three Bees, has its own fan club.
-A long running ZZ Top Tribute / Coverband in Europe acts as a one-man show.

 Les Smith, a 33-year-old who lives just outside Toronto, has one of the most highly regarded Garth Brooks tributes anywhere.
 He's toured throughout Canada and, in one concert, performed for close to 10,000 people.
 Last year, he appeared at Black Bear Casino, near Duluth.
 Smith pays a small royalty to Brooks for his blessing.